Pikuniku: Single-player

+Piku can lasso his legs to swing from hooks and zip lines and curl into a ball and roll.
+He can also ride on minecarts and go into pipes.
+These abilities allow the player to move around faster and reach higher or previously inaccessible areas.

 Co-op

-The game also features a local co-op mode with 9 levels, and the second player controls Niku, an orange creature similar to Piku.
+The game also features a local co-op mode with 9 levels.
+The second player controls Niku, an orange creature similar to Piku.
 Both of the players must cooperate to navigate themselves to a boat at the end of each level.